Interwoven Connections.

 Aggression toward Family/Caregivers in Childhood and Adolescence (AFCCA) often leaves families feeling misunderstood, blamed, and isolated.
 This monthly, peer- facilitated support group provides a virtual safe space that allows our community of families, in all forms, to learn from one another and share their perspectives.

-Are you aged 50+ and the parent/caregiver, kin, or customary caregiver to an adult aged 18+ who has or may have FASD?
-This monthly support and education group will address many of the unique issues often experienced by this age group.
+Are you the parent/caregiver, kin, or customary caregiver to an adult aged 18+ who has or may have FASD?
+This monthly support and education group will cover the unique challenges faced by caregivers of adults with FASD.
+This group is free of charge and open to parents and caregivers of the Interwoven Connections community.

 Join members of the Interwoven Connections Dad’s Zone to share the joys and challenges you are facing in parenthood.
 This is a support group for families registered with Interwoven Connections.